paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-053-trading-with-the-enemy.md

 The terms and provisions of Executive Order 9095 of March 11, 1942, as amended [formerly set out as a note under section 6 of the Appendix to Title 50, War and National Defense], and Executive Order No. 8389 of April 10, 1940, as amended [set out above], shall continue in force in the Philippines after July 4, 1946, and all powers and authority delegated by the said Executive Orders to the Alien Property Custodian and to the Secretary of the Treasury, respectively, shall after July 4, 1946, continue to be exercised in the Philippines by the said officers, respectively, as therein provided.

 #### Continuation of the Exercise of Certain Authorities Under the Trading With the Enemy Act
-Determination of President of the United States, No. 2018–11, Sept.
-10, 2018, 83 F.R.
-46347, provided:
+Determination of President of the United States, No. 2019–23, Sept.
+13, 2019, 84 F.R.
+49189, provided:

 Memorandum for the Secretary of State [and] the Secretary of the Treasury

 Under section 101(b) of Public Law 95–223 (91 Stat.
 1625; [50 U.S.C.
-4305](./chapter-053-trading-with-the-enemy.md#section-4305) note), and a previous determination on September 8, 2017 (82 FR 42927, September 13, 2017), the exercise of certain authorities under the Trading With the Enemy Act is scheduled to expire on September 14, 2018.
+4305](./chapter-053-trading-with-the-enemy.md#section-4305) note), and a previous determination on September 10, 2018 (83 FR 46347, September 12, 2018), the exercise of certain authorities under the Trading With the Enemy Act is scheduled to expire on September 14, 2019.

 I hereby determine that the continuation of the exercise of those authorities with respect to Cuba for 1 year is in the national interest of the United States.

-Therefore, consistent with the authority vested in me by section 101(b) of Public Law 95–223, I continue for 1 year, until September 14, 2019, the exercise of those authorities with respect to Cuba, as implemented by the Cuban Assets Control Regulations, 31 C.F.R. part 515.
+Therefore, consistent with the authority vested in me by section 101(b) of Public Law 95–223, I continue for 1 year, until September 14, 2020, the exercise of those authorities with respect to Cuba, as implemented by the Cuban Assets Control Regulations, 31 C.F.R.
+Part 515.

 The Secretary of the Treasury is authorized and directed to publish this determination in the Federal Register.

 Donald J. Trump.

 Prior extensions were contained in the following:

+Determination of President of the United States, No. 2018–11, Sept.
+10, 2018, 83 F.R.
+46347.

 Determination of President of the United States, No. 2017–11, Sept.
 8, 2017, 82 F.R.
 42927.